 Backyard Cat Lounging Pro Tip: Even though the coyote roller is known to be extremely effective keeping coyotes out of your yard, please be aware that hawks and large birds might view your cat as prey.
 Staying outside with your cat is important even with a coyote roller.

-If your cat seems to be curious about going outside, or rushes the doorway every time you open it to try and catch some time outside, one of these options can be just what he needs.
+If your cat seems to be curious about going outside, or rushes the doorway every time you open it to try and catch some time outside, she might want to have a catio!
+If a catio is not an option, there are several alternatives such as portable enclosures, leash walking and fencing around your backyard.
 It is not recommended you leave your cat unattended outside ever.
-These solutions will act as your aid and provide you with alternatives to indoor window watching only.
+These solutions will act as your aid and give you with alternatives to only indoor window watching.

 Kritter Kommunity Contributor